cherchyk/PowerPlatformCiCd/Readme.md

   ![New repo screen](doc-media/DevOps-RepoAdd.png '')

+- In the rop right corner click on circle icon avatat and then lick `Preview features`.
+Switch `Multi-stage pipelines` to on.

 ## Exercise 3 - Prepare Initial Code

 In this exercise we clone code from lab repository and then push it to our Azure DevOps repository.